Dream with the Fishes: Production

 It was shot in San Francisco and in other locations around Northern California.

 Release and reception

-Dream with the Fishes debuted at the Sundance Film Festival, and would go on to earn $460,000 in limited release in June 1997.
+Dream with the Fishes debuted at the Sundance Film Festival, and was picked up by Sony's indie division Sony Pictures Classics.
+It would go on to earn $460,000 in limited release in June 1997.
 In Australia, it also received a limited theatrical release in October 1997.
+It had earlier been shown in Australia at the Melbourne International Film Festival on August 4, 1997.

-The film received a relatively positive reception from critics.
-Roger Ebert said that the film "shows some of the signs of unchained ambition."
+The film received a relatively positive reception from critics, with Rotten Tomatoes giving the film a rating of 61% based on 44 reviews.
+Roger Ebert stated in June 1997 that the film "shows some of the signs of unchained ambition."
 The Los Angeles Times said that "of all the towering blockbusters this summer, Dream With The Fishes has more heart than the lot of them."
-In a 2007 interview, actor David Arquette stated that Dream with the Fishes was "close to my heart" and "a great independent film."
+Dan Webster of The Spokesman-Review commented in August 1997 that Dream with the Fishes is "a perfect example of the kind of personal film that won’t necessarily connect with a larger audience."
+He added that it is "told with a sensitivity that, while not exactly Oscar-worthy, does manage to touch on feelings most mainstream films don’t even admit exist."